 Strava Challenges are like advertisements.
 They allow companies to promote their brand but don’t appear as conventional ads.
 Companies pay $30K-$200K to sponsor challenges.
 These sponsored challenges serve as a “motivational influence” with organic interaction rather than the “disruption” of traditional advertisements.
 For example, Adidas offered a Strava badge and commitment to a plastic waste cleanup project based on completing its Adidas x Parley Run For The Oceans challenge.

-When a user’s friend opts to join a challenge it appears in the feed of their followers, alongside everyone’s activities.
+When a user’s friend opts to join a challenge, it appears in the feed of their followers, alongside everyone’s activities.
 Branded challenges introduce companies to Strava users and allow them to market their brands and products.
-Many challenges give users prices, helping bring more customers to Strava Challenge Sponsors.
+Many challenges give users prizes, helping bring more customers to Strava Challenge Sponsors.
 Prizes can include discounts or free offerings with certain purchases.

 Traction

 Strava has experienced significant growth and traction.
-The company reported 120 million registered users globally as of 2023, a 118% increase from 55 million at the end of 2020.
-Strava’s revenue grew 25% year-over-year, reaching $275 million in 2023.
+The company reported over 180 million registered users globally as of November 2025, a 327% increase from 55 million at the end of 2020.
+In May 2025, CEO Mike Martin also noted that the company was on track to hit $500 million in annual recurring revenue soon.

 User engagement on the platform has also increased, with 40 million activities uploaded per week in 2023, an 86% increase from 21.5 million per week in 2020.
 According to Strava's 2023 report, 77% of Gen Z athletes reported feeling more motivated to exercise after seeing their friends' or family's activities on the platform.